tearsbear/pandooin-jiaan/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Project Structure

+All components used in this project are located in the `app/components` directory.
+This is where you will find reusable UI elements and other React components that are essential for building the pages.

+## Utilities

+- API Functions: The API functions that handle external or internal API requests are located in `app/utils/api.js`.
+This file contains functions for making HTTP requests and interacting with various APIs.
+- Helper Functions: Utility and helper functions that are used throughout the project can be found in `app/utils/helper.js`.
+These functions are designed to assist with various common tasks, making the codebase more modular and easier to maintain.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: